 (i promised i will get rid of my boots!).
 The skyline is sooo beautiful!
 Arguably better than Singapore!

-I can safely say that Turquoise is my current favourite color.
-I don't know, maybe because i was inspired from my recent trip to Krabi Island?
-When I think about the colour turquoise, I immediately envision myself lounging by the beach, feet buried in the warm sand, sipping a refreshingly cold mango blended juice.
+When I think about these, I immediately envision myself lounging by the beach, feet buried in the warm sand, sipping a refreshingly cold mango blended juice.
 The colour's soothing nature reminds me of the cool sea breeze that would so often embrace me whenever I am at the beach.

 Like most of us dreamers who can't afford a luxury villa by the beach yet, why not create a living room that transports us to that atmosphere once you set your foot into your nest?
 This gave birth to my humble version of Poseidon's realm with a feminine touch.
 An accurate depiction of the sea can only be done with the shades of the colour cyan, a greenish blue, a mixture of the sky's reflection and the sea algae.